j-b-ferguson/usa-storm-events-2019-data-analysis/README.md

 </p>

 <p align="justify">
 The data sets were read into SAS using a DATA step or with a library reference.
 Data types of selected variables were then defined as either datetime, character, or numeric, where required.
 Any necessary value recoding or data tidying was carried out with conditional statements and the PROC TRANSPOSE procedure.
 Tables were joined together with PROC SQL statements to enable the analysis of those variables of interest.
-Several outputs and plots have been produced to support the analysis thoroughout this report using either the PROC FREQ or PROC SGPLOT procedures.
-Other methods used to further the analysis include a statistical t-test using the PROC TTEST procedure at the 99% confidence level.
+Several outputs and plots have been produced to support the analysis throughout this report using either the PROC FREQ or PROC SGPLOT procedures.
+Other methods used to further the analysis include a statistical t-test at the 99% confidence level with the PROC TTEST procedure .
 </p>

 <h2 align="center">Results</h2>